-The Interstate Environmental Commission, with which NEIWPCC works, is an interstate compact.
+The Interstate Environmental Commission, which serves several NEIWPCC states, is an interstate compact.
 Others include

 NEIWPCC was created by Congress in 1947.
 Over a period of years our seven member states each enacted legislation joining the compact.